moizalicious/web-analyser/README.md

 ```

 # Run Build
-To simply run the web application, you can execute the following command after building:
+To simply run the web application, execute the generated binary after building:
 ```
 ~$ ./application
 ```